habitat-sh/core-plans/_RFCs/0003-tracking-package-versions.md

 # Summary
 [summary]: #summary

-Everytime a new major version of software packaged by Habitat is released (whether stable or an edge release), a new core plan must be made for that version (i.e. when Docker11 is released, we should create core/docker11).

 Generic package names (ones which do not specify a version in the name - i.e. core/docker) must always point to the latest **stable** version of the software.

-They must not track edge versions of the software.
-They must source the plan for the latest stable plan which tracks that software (i.e. if the current stable version of Docker is Docker10, and the edge version is Docker11, core/docker should source core/docker10).
+Everytime a new major version of software packaged by Habitat is released as stable, a new core plan must be made for that version (i.e. when Docker11 is released as stable, we should create core/docker11).
+Any core plan which tracks a major stable version release (i.e. core/docker10, core/docker11) should source the generic plan and overwrite download urls, build phases, etc., as necessary to download and package that major version.

 Edge versions of software are not tracked by core plans.
 If a user wishes to use the edge version of a package, they must either fork an existing core plan or create a new core plan to package it.
 Core plans only support stable versions of software.

 # Motivation
 [motivation]: #motivation

 We currently have several generic packages (i.e. core/docker) that track the current stable version of the packaged software (as of today, core/docker points to Docker 17).
-When a new major version of the package becomes available, we move the old version (i.e. Docker 16) to a separate plan to track the old version (i.e. core/docker16) while the generic package (core/docker) will be updated to point to the current major version of the software.
+When a new major version of the package becomes available, we move the old version (i.e. Docker 16) to a separate plan to track the old version (i.e. core/docker16) while the generic package (core/docker) is updated to point to the current major version of the software.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation